What is Epigenetics?

 2. Chromatin States:

-When chromatin is loosely packed (called euchromatin), genes are accessible and can be turned on, actively transcribed into proteins.
+When chromatin is loosely packed (called euchromatin), genes are accessible and can be turned on and actively transcribed into proteins.

 3. Epigenetic “Tags”: